How to locate a missing beneficiary

 Going through the deceased’s papers and speaking to their friends and family may help establish if there is someone entitled to inherit.
 Place advertisements in local newspapers where the beneficiary was last known to live and where it is believed they may be located.

-Alternatively, any money can be held in an account in case a beneficiary comes forward.
+Alternatively, money can be held in an account in case a beneficiary comes forward.
 The remainder of the estate is then distributed to any other beneficiaries.

 The court can be asked to make an order.
 This assumes that any missing beneficiary has died and allows the estate to be distributed to the remaining heirs.
 Should a beneficiary subsequently come forward, then they will be able to claim their share of the estate from the other beneficiaries.
 The executor or administrator will be protected by the order.